renatorib/react-sizes/README.md

 ```
 > `sizes` argument is an object with `width` and `height` properties and represents DOM window width and height.

-## Performance Notes

-#### Global listener
-Window resize event listener is grouped at one global listener only.
-So you can have as many components as you want using Sizes hoc, which will not have multiple resize listeners,
-but only one that will dispatch for all instances.

-Don't worry, Sizes handles `componentWillUnmount` to remove unnecessary callbacks.
-When each component unmounted, it unsubscribe for global dispatches, and when last component is unmounted,
-the listener is removed.

-#### Throttle
-By now the listener callback is hardcoded as [throttle](https://css-tricks.com/debouncing-throttling-explained-examples/)
-function of 200ms.
-Because of having a global listener, we have a limitation on changing this behavior.
-I don't see it as tradeoff, and I think it can have good workarounds.
-Then, for the future, I intend to work to bring a solution to this important customization.

 ## Guide

 #### mapSizesToProps(sizes)